SLEEP

 Example 3: Error Handling - Missing Parameter

-Attempt to call SLEEP
+Attempt to call SLEEP without specifying the seconds parameter.

 Example 4: Error Handling - Invalid Parameter Type

-Attempt to call SLEEP
+Attempt to call SLEEP with a non-numeric parameter.

 Notes

-command is a blocking operation for the client that issues it.
-It does not affect the server’s ability to handle other clients. - This command is useful for testing and debugging purposes but should be used with caution in production environments to avoid unintended delays.
+• This command is useful for testing and debugging purposes but should be used with caution in production environments to avoid unintended delays.